bids-standard/bids-specification/src/03-modality-agnostic-files.md

     -   for "ambidextrous", use one of these values: `ambidextrous`, `a`, `A`, `AMBIDEXTROUS`, `Ambidextrous`

--   `strain`: string value indicating the strain of the species
+-   `strain`: for species different from `homo sapiens`, string value indicating the strain of the species, for example: `C57BL/6J`.

--   `strain_rrid`: research resource identifier ([RRID](https://scicrunch.org/resources/Organisms/search))
-    of the strain of the species
+-   `strain_rrid`: for species different from `homo sapiens`, research resource identifier ([RRID](https://scicrunch.org/resources/Organisms/search)) of the strain of the species, for examples: `RRID:IMSR_JAX:000664`.

 Throughout BIDS you can indicate missing values with `n/a` (for "not available").